 Traditional Tuscan products are local foodstuffs produced according to established processing and preservation methods.
-In Italy there is an official list of traditional products called PAT (Prodotti Agroalimentari Tradizionali) and Tuscany boasts more than 460 foods including fruits, vegetables, cakes, biscuits, meats, salami and honey.
+In Italy there is an official list of traditional products called PAT (Prodotti Agroalimentari Tradizionali) and Tuscany boasts more than 460 foods including fruits, vegetables, cakes, biscuits, meats, cold cuts and honey.

 Of course, life is simply too short to taste all of them!
 Perhaps you already know some of these local specialties, but maybe you haven't still tasted some fruits and vegetables that have been grown in Tuscany for centuries.
 You can find them at some farmers’ markets or as a main ingredient in very special dishes offered by the best restaurants around the region.

 Some of these foods are actually on the brink of extinction and are protected by custodian farmers (coltivatori custodi) chosen by the regional government in order to grow and promote them.
 Let's take a look at just 12 of these 100% Tuscan fruits, vegetables and beans (source: Regione Toscana, Prodotti Agroalimentari Toscani ):

 Ciliegia di Lari (Lari cherry): the Lari cherry, even if its characteristics change depending on the variety, it's a consistent, deep red colour and a sweet cherry native to Pisa.
 Every year in May/June there’s the cherry festival in Lari, one of Tuscany's oldest food festivals.

 Pera Picciola (Picciola pear): the Picciola pear was eaten as early as the beginning of the 900s in the area of Monte Amiata.
 The fruit is characterized by a long stalk that measures about 53 mm and by its spinning top shape.
 It's only eaten cooked as it is tough, astringent, bitter and woody when raw.
 It's perfect for syrup pears and liqueurs.